 The Pearl Incident – An Indelible Part of the Wharf’s History

-This month, we commemorate the 174th anniversary of The Pearl Incident, the largest known attempted slave escape, which took place in part at DC’s SW waterfront around date in 1848.
+This month, we commemorate the 175th anniversary of The Pearl Incident, the largest known attempted slave escape, which took place, in part, at DC’s SW waterfront around this date in 1848.

 While the District Wharf, which opened in October 2017, represents a reimagined SW waterfront, the area has been home to boating and commerce for hundreds of years.
 For example, the Municipal Fish Market, which opened in 1805, is the oldest continuously operating fish market in the U.S. During the Civil War, President Abraham Lincoln, would greet wounded troops as they arrived at the Wharf on paddle steamships.

 The escape attempt combined the coordination and planning of several individuals including two freed slaves, Paul Jennings and Paul Edmondson.
 Jennings had been a slave to President James Madison and was active in DC’s anti-slavery movement.
 Jennings was free but his wife was not, and by law, that meant their 14 children remained enslaved.
 They lived on a farm in Montgomery County which is today the site of Leisure World retirement community, according to the Sandy Spring Slave Museum.

 It was a rainy April night when slaves throughout the area made their way down 7th Street SW and on to The Pearl.
 One slave arrived at the ship in the trunk of a taxi which was driven by Judson Diggs, a freed slave.
 According to a 1998 recounting of the night’s events published in The Washington Post, Diggs was upset that the escapee he transported to the ship had no money.
 But he also knew Paul Edmondson’s daughter, Emily, was onboard.
 Diggs was in love with Emily and even proposed marriage, which was reportedly met with “laughter” and “distaste.”

 The escape route was clear.
 The Pearl would depart the Wharf and head 100 miles south down the Potomac River to the Chesapeake Bay, then head up the bay another 120 miles, along the Delaware River to New Jersey.